ar2d2/CES_Times_Series/README.md

 # Data can be retrieved via PostgREST

+Assuming PostgreSQL and PostgREST are already setup.

 The file employment.conf contains the connection data to the AWS PostgreSQL Database.

+To retrieve the data is only required ot copy employment.conf to PostgREST folder.

+# Running postgrest installed from a package manager
+postgrest employment.conf

+# Running postgrest binary
+./postgrest employment.conf

-The commands to retrieve the required data are:
+As in the CMD the commands to retrieve the required data are:

 "curl http://localhost:3000/Women_Goverment"